shresthadipak/shresthadipak/README.md

-Hi! 👋 I'm Dipak Shrestha, a Machine Learning Engineer focused on developing custom models on basis of real world problem statement by means of data and research paper.
-Research on artifical intelligence has been my passion since I started heard about ongoing automation and robotics engineering.
+Hi! 👋 I'm Dipak Shrestha, as a software developer, my profile statement would highlight my experience and skills in designing, developing, and implementing software solutions.
+I would emphasize my ability to analyze complex problems and develop innovative and efficient software solutions to meet business needs.

 ![https://shresthadipak.com.np](https://komarev.com/ghpvc/?username=shresthadipak)